edmundmiller/CV/resume.typ

     _University of Texas at Dallas_\
     #term[Aug 2020 --- Dec 2024][Richardson, Tx]

     - Designed and taught the _Applied Genomics_ course during summer semesters, which is now a required course for the Genomics Certificate.
     // - Fall 2021 - TA for Genes to Genomes
     // - Spring and Fall 2022 - TA for Intro to Biology
     // - Spring 2023 - TA for Introductory Biology Lab
     // - Fall 2020 ‑ Spring 2021 ‑ TA for Biochemistry I

+    #colbreak()

     === MS - Biotechnology\
     _University of Texas at Dallas_\